sisirachaminda/staff_allocation_system-sisira/README.md

 Following mentioned some functional features.
 Registration : Create a user account by using "register" link. you can use username: admin and password : 123 in first login.
+Allow users to view and edit their profile information, such as name, email address, and other relevant details.
+Uploading the chief examiners list to the system in csv format.
+Marks given mechanism.
+Entering the daily attendance and daily marking progress.
+Allocating the examiners to the marking (evaluation) centers according to the marks obtained, preferred town of the application, subject and medium.
+Viewing the daily and overall evaluation progress.
+Generating the payment vouchers.
+Creating and downloading appointment letters. installation : Programing language is PHP and database environment is MYSQL.
+You can install xampp before install the software.
+ XAMPP is a completely free, easy to install Apache distribution webserver which is containing MariaDB, PHP, and Perl.
+The XAMPP open source package has been set up to be incredibly easy to install and to use.
+Software Requirements : Windows 8, 8.1, Windows 10,Linux and Mac are compatible operating systems.
+PHP 7.0.33 or above and MYSQL version MYSQL 8.0.22 or above.